mobeenabdullah/site-mode/README.txt

 **Integrations:**
 Seamlessly integrate with tools like Google Analytics and Facebook Pixel to monitor and analyze user interactions and traffic.

-**Advanced Configuration/Settings:**
+**Advanced Settings:**
 Fine-tune your website's behavior with advanced configuration options, including disabling the REST API, RSS feed, enabling redirects, whitelisting user roles, and pages.

-**Live Demos/Templates:**
+**Live Demos:**
-Explore Site Mode's library of live demos and templates, allowing you to choose the perfect design for your "Coming Soon" and "Maintenance Mode" pages.
+Check out Site Mode's collection of ready-made design templates.
+You can pick the one that best fits your style for both "Coming Soon" and "Maintenance Mode" pages.
+See the available templates at [https://site-mode.com](https://site-mode.com).

 **Credits** :